An honest account of chemotherapy

 On Day 6 my mouth and throat is really sore and Deb recommends I get Difflam mouthwash which helps to numb it.
 It makes eating even harder but at least the pain is gone.

 I dread Day 7 as I remember how down I felt during the first cycle and true to form, the black cloud descends.
 I feel like a ghost in my own home, detached from everything.
-I stay in my room for 2 days, I’m too down to leave except to cuddle my babies but I’m too weak to play with them.
+For two days I stay in my room, I’m too down to leave except to cuddle my babies but I’m too weak to play with them.
 I feel horribly guilty and selfish.

 My immune system has plummeted and I’m so at risk of infection that I can’t go out.
 I can’t be in crowds of people or near anyone with even a cold.
 It’s lonely.